Surface counterexamples to the Eisenbud-Goto conjecture: Introduction

 For singular varieties, not many things are known although there are some positive results for normal varieties with mild singularities.
-In 2015, W. Niu proved the conjecture for normal surfaces with rational, Gorenstein elliptic, and log canonical singularities (\cite{N2}).
-In 2022, W. Niu and J. Park proved the loose inequality (\ref{loose_ineq}) for threefolds with mild singularities (\cite{NP2}).
+In 2015, W. Niu proved the conjecture for normal surfaces with rational, Gorenstein elliptic, and log canonical singularities (\cite{N1}).
+In 2022, W. Niu and J. Park proved the weak inequality (\ref{loose_ineq}) for threefolds with mild singularities (\cite{NP2}).

 In 2018, J. McCullough and I. Peeva published a surprising result that there are counterexamples to the Eisenbud-Goto conjecture.
 They showed the regularity of projective varieties is not bounded by any polynomial function of the degree.
-Also, their example shows there is a nondegenerate singular threefold in $\p^5$ of deree 31 and regularity 38 (\cite[Example 4.7]{MP}).
+Also, their example shows there is a nondegenerate singular threefold in $\p^5$ of degree 31 and regularity 38 (\cite[Example 4.7]{MP1}).
 It is regular in codimension one as proved in \cite{MMM}.
-In 2022, J. Choe constructed some counterexamples by using the method called unprojection (\cite{C}).
+Recently, J. Choe constructed some counterexamples by using the method called unprojection (\cite{C2}).

-Despite of the counterexamples, the Eisenbud-Goto conjecture is still believed to hold for projective varieties with nice properties.
-Also as J. McCullough and I. Peeva stated in \cite[12.6]{MP2}, the following are interesting cases that have been unpredictable whether if the conjecture holds: \begin{itemize} \item smooth projective varieties, \item projectively normal varieties, \item projective toric varieties, \item projective singular surfaces. \end{itemize}
+In spite of the counterexamples, the Eisenbud-Goto conjecture is still believed to hold for projective varieties with nice properties.
+Also as J. McCullough and I. Peeva stated in \cite[12.6]{MP2}, the following are interesting cases where the conjecture may hold: \begin{itemize} \item smooth projective varieties, \item projectively normal varieties, \item projective toric varieties, \item projective singular surfaces. \end{itemize}

 However, in this paper, we construct counterexamples of projective singular surfaces of codimension two to the Eisenbud-Goto conjecture.
-As far as we know, these are the first counterexamples of surfaces to the conjecture.
+As far as we know, these are the first surface counterexamples to the conjecture.
 The counterexamples are constructed via binomial rational maps between projective spaces.

-Meanwhile, the classical Castelnuovo's normality conjecture asserts that every nondegenerate projective variety $X$ of degree $d$ and codimension $e$ is $n$-normal for all $n\geq d-e$.
-Recall that a counterexample of degree $d$ and codimension $e$ to the Eisenbud-Goto regularity conjecture fails to be $(d-e+1)$-regular due to one or both of the following two reasons: \begin{itemize} \item it is not $(d-e)$-normal, or \item its structure sheaf is not $(d-e)$-regular. \end{itemize} For the case of surfaces, the Eisenbud-Goto regularity conjecture is equivalent to the Castelnuovo's normality conjecture since the structure sheaf is always $(d-e)$-regular, \textit{c.f.} \Cref{reg_of_surface}.